Close Menu

 Now let’s take a look at what triggers aggression in children-

-- Genetic factors play a role.
-Children who are highly aggressive inherits it from parents (2)
+• Genetic factors play a role.
+Highly aggressive children inherit it from their parents (2)

-- Exposure to media messages showing aggressive acts increase violence in kids
+• Exposure to media messages showing aggressive acts increases violence in kids

-- Harsh parenting can also make child feel insecure and helpless leading to aggression as a vent out of their pain and sufferings
+• Harsh parenting can also make the child feel insecure and helpless leading to aggression as a vent out of their pain and suffering.

 What Are The Four Types of Aggression in Early Childhood?